TODAY WE ARE INTERVIEWING SANDRA

 When we moved from Malaga to Barcelona, my parents first rented an apartment near the Ciutadella Park, and while my father when to college during the daytime, my mom would take me and my brother to the park and we’d spent time feeding the ducks at the pond, climbing the mammoth sculpture, playing around… I later on got married in the chapel of the park, and we had our wedding pictures taken in front of the monumental waterfront.
 When I’m touring with families, I often take them to the Ciutadella park because kids have a blast there, specially when there’s that guy that makes giant soap bubbles.
 And by pleasing the children, the parents are also pleased.

-So what about you?
-Head to the comments below and tells us: What question would you like to ask Sandra?
+What question would you like to ask Sandra?